Additional Installation Information

 Note

-1. Install Cisco ISE manually till setup (using boot option 1 or 2) and create the ZTP configuration image file using the steps described in the above procedure.
+1. Install Cisco ISE manually until setup (using boot option 1 or 2) and use the procedure steps to create the ZTP configuration image file.

-2. Power off the VM and map the ZTP configuration image file to the CD/DVD drive.
+2. Power off the VM and map the ZTP configuration image file to the CD or DVD drive.

 3. Power on the VM.

-The setup details are picked up from the ZTP configuration file that is mapped to the CD/DVD drive.
+The installation process uses the setup details from the ZTP configuration file you mapped to the CD or DVD drive.

 Troubleshooting

-Issue: If the automatic installation in the VM is triggered without mapping the .img file, after 150 seconds, the installation fails with the following message:
+Issue: If the automatic installation in the VM is triggered without mapping the .img file, after 150 seconds, the installation fails with this message.

 ***** The ZTP configuration image is missing or improper.
 Automatic installation flow